pouya-abbasian/dns-fixer/README.md

 # DNS-Fixer

-## This Script coded for help you when your domain name service(dns) have a problem!
+## This Script coded for help you when your domain name service(DNS) have a problem!

 ## How to do it?
 ```bash